icopy-site/awesome-cn/docs/awesome/awesome-data-engineering.md

 - [lakeFS](https://github.com/treeverse/lakeFS) - lakeFS is an open source platform that delivers resilience and manageability to object-storage based data lakes.
 - [Project Nessie](https://github.com/projectnessie/nessie) - Project Nessie is a Transactional Catalog for Data Lakes with Git-like semantics.
 Works with Apache Iceberg tables.
+- [Ilum](https://ilum.cloud/) - Ilum is a modular Data Lakehouse platform that simplifies the management and monitoring of Apache Spark clusters across Kubernetes and Hadoop environments.

 ## ELK Elastic Logstash Kibana